Methodology

 Platform coverage

 NZ Leads ingests leads from Thumbtack, Yelp Request a Quote, Facebook Messenger, Facebook Lead Ads, Instagram DMs, Google Local Services Ads, Angi, Nextdoor, Porch, and Houzz.
-Numbers we publish reflect the platforms where we have native integrations and where data flows through our system end to end.
+The dashboard metrics you see reflect the platforms where we have native integrations and where data flows through our system end to end.
 We do not extrapolate to platforms we do not integrate with.

 Per-business variance is large.
-Two HVAC contractors at the same Thumbtack lead volume can see meaningfully different conversion lifts from the same auto-responder configuration, depending on service area density, average ticket size, competitive intensity, and seasonality.
-Publishing a single percentage would imply a precision that does not match the underlying distribution.
+Two HVAC contractors at the same Thumbtack lead volume can see meaningfully different results from the same auto-responder configuration, depending on service area density, average ticket size, competitive intensity, and seasonality.
+Publishing a single first-party percentage would imply a precision and a dataset we do not have.

 Update cadence

-If you find a number on our site that is older than the most recent quarter without an explicit cohort window — that is a content bug.
+If you find a statistic on our site that is neither qualitative nor attributed to a named source — that is a content bug.
 Tell us and we will fix it.

 Where this methodology is referenced